vikingdata/articles/databases/snowflake/techniques/dynamic.md

 # Introduction
 A Snowflake dynamic table is a new type of table that switches from an imperative to declarative approach.
-This saves managing dependencies and scheduling and allows chaining together og multiple dynamic tables.
+This saves managing dependencies and scheduling and allows chaining together of multiple dynamic tables.

 ## Advantages of dynamic tables